Fine Art vs Design: Which Art School Path Is Right for You?

 Fine art portfolios and design portfolios are evaluated very differently.
 Fine art reviewers want to see a personal point of view and evidence of sustained inquiry.
 Design reviewers want to see problem-solving ability, visual communication skills, and awareness of audience.

 Applying to fine art programs with a design portfolio — or vice versa — is one of the most common and costly mistakes applicants make.
+Before applying, review what makes a strong art portfolio for each program type.

 At Royal Blue, we help students identify which path genuinely fits their practice before a single portfolio piece is made.
 Book a free consultation to start the conversation.